migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-09-10 Wed: Finalized comparisons of the various bundler implementations ([comparison](https://www.stackup.sh/blog/a-guide-to-the-top-erc-4337-bundlers-features-performance-and-more) and [test results](https://www.erc4337.io/bundlers)).
+It only makes sense to move forward with Infinitism and Stackup's implementation of the bundlers, which are the only two with 100% test pass rate.
+Being more familiar with Golang and the performance advantage Stackup has over Infinitism (Infinitism does have ERC 4337 compliance advantage), will go forward with Stackup and began the process tomorrow.

+2024-09-09 Tue (on call): Went through the most recent changes in our protocol in order to be aware of the on call situations.
+Continued to look into Stackup implementation.

 2024-09-09 Mon (on call): Examined Stackup's Go implementation of the [bundler](https://docs.stackup.sh/docs/erc-4337-overview).
 Brushing up on Docker and containers in order to began the [deployment process](https://docs.stackup.sh/docs/erc-4337-bundler-installation).

 ---